Virtual Forum: Trends From Some Of The World’s Largest Brands

 In early April, more than 20 brand side industry leaders joined together for the first iteration of the Kindle Virtual Forum, an opportunity for event professionals to participate in an engaging, solutions-focused conversation around the current state of the industry.
 The forum provided the unique platform and safe space to share insights, best practices and key learnings with other industry experts while discussing the impact on the future of experiential and how brands plan to bounce back.

-The participants were made up of event leaders from Fortune 500 companies like McDonald’s, Microsoft, Twitter, Walmart, Marriott International, Verizon Media, VMWare, Best Buy, BP and Prudential, to name a few.
+The participants were made up of event leaders from Fortune 500 companies like McDonald’s, Best Buy, Microsoft, Twitter, Walmart, Marriott International, Verizon Media, VMWare, Best Buy, BP and Prudential, to name a few.
 Each with their own unique set of goals and objectives, but all faced with the same, pressing challenge:

 With live events at our core, what do we do in the wake of this current crisis and how do we acclimate?